mehdikuchi/FunctionFlow/README.md

     python -m pip install Check-FunctionFlow

 ## How to use
-The code snippet below shows how the Verifier class sould be subclassed in order to define the required pattern to be checked against the usage of the user
+The code snippet below shows how the Verifier class should be sub-classed in order to define the required pattern to be checked against the usage of the user

     from FunctionFlow import Verifier